AliceO2Group/ReadoutCard/README.md

 ...
 ```

-Likewise for `OnuAddress`, passing the hex is enough.
+Likewise for `OnuAddress`, passing the int is enough.

 ```
-params.setOnuAddress(0x0badcafe)
+params.setOnuAddress(42)
 ```

 ### Configuration File